SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> if let definiteString = assumedString {
          println(definiteString)
       }
-   <- An implicitly-unwrapped optional string.
+   <- An implicitly unwrapped optional string.

-Implicitly-unwrapped optionals are useful when an optional's value is confirmed to exist immediately after the optional is first defined, and can definitely be assumed to exist at every point thereafter.
+Implicitly unwrapped optionals are useful when an optional's value is confirmed to exist immediately after the optional is first defined, and can definitely be assumed to exist at every point thereafter.
-The primary use of implicitly-unwrapped optionals in Swift is during class initialization, as described in :ref:`Initialization_ImplicitlyUnwrappedOptionalProperties`.
+The primary use of implicitly unwrapped optionals in Swift is during class initialization, as described in :ref:`Initialization_ImplicitlyUnwrappedOptionalProperties`.

 .. note::

-   Implicitly-unwrapped optionals should never be used when there is a possibility of a variable becoming ``nil`` at a later point.
+   Implicitly unwrapped optionals should never be used when there is a possibility of a variable becoming ``nil`` at a later point.
    Always use a normal optional type if you need to check for a ``nil`` value during the lifetime of a variable.